QuickShop-Community/QuickShop-Hikari/README.md

 ![Rating](https://img.shields.io/spiget/rating/62575?label=rating)
 ---

-QuickShop is a shop plugin that allows players to easily sell/buy any items from a chest without any commands.
+QuickShop is a **FREE** shop plugin that allows players to easily sell/buy any items from a chest without any commands.
 In fact, none of the commands that QuickShop provides are ever needed by a player.
-QuickShop-Reremake is a fork of QuickShop NotLikeMe with more features, bug fixes and other improvements.
+QuickShop-Reremake is a **FREE** fork of QuickShop NotLikeMe with more features, bug fixes and other improvements.
 QuickShop-Reremake is made by PotatoCraft Studio from [KaiKikuchi's QuickShop upstream repository](https://github.com/KaiKikuchi/QuickShop).